Recent data shows that mobile conversion rates are lower than desktop:

 Making forms easier to complete can contribute to better campaign performance.
 However, using Google lead form extensions does not guarantee campaign success.
 They help prospects immediately fill out forms, but they also have many disadvantages, first and foremost the lack of messaging personalization.

-Instead of depending on forms within the ad to generate conversions, invest your efforts in creating a balanced and highly personalized post-click experience.
+Instead of depending on forms within the ad to generate conversions, invest your efforts in creating a balanced and highly personalized post-click landing page.
 This helps you convert ad clicks into conversions on a page you’ve designed specifically for the prospect who arrives on it.

-Learn how to personalize your post-click experiences at scale by signing up for an Instapage Personalization demo today.
+Learn how to personalize your post-click landing pages at scale by signing up for an Instapage Personalization demo today.